campionfellin/docs/README.md

 While also keeping in mind: "Anyone who considers arithmetical methods of producing random digits is, of course, in a state of sin." - [John von Neumann](https://en.wikipedia.org/wiki/John_von_Neumann)

 That quote aside, here is a basic PRNG that works well for most purposes.
+This is for demonstration purposes - please do your own research about PRNGs and choose one suitable for your needs.
+Make sure you do your own testing.

 ```javascript
 class Random {